dbohlender/canfar.github.io/docs/tutorial.md

 ### Store the Results

-We want to store the output catalogue `1056213p.cat` on a persistent storage medium, accessible from other places, and the storage on the VM might be wiped out when the VM shuts down, depending on its flavour.
-So we will use VOSpace to store the result.
-To access VOSpace, we need proxy authorization of your behalf to store files.
+We want to store the output catalogue `1056213p.cat` at a persistent, externally-accessible location (all data stored on the VM and ephemeral partition since the last time it was saved are normally **wiped out** when the VM shuts down).
+We will use VOSpace to store the result.
+To access VOSpace on your behalf, your proxy authorization must be present on the VM.
 This is accomplished using a `.netrc` file that contains your CANFAR user name and password, and then **getCert** can obtain an *X509 Proxy Certificate* using that name/password combination without any further user interaction.

 {% highlight bash %}
 echo "machine www.canfar.phys.uvic.ca login [username] password [password]" > ~/.netrc